EdoanR/controls-for-yt-shorts/README.md

 > A Chrome extension that add video controls for YouTube Shorts.

 # About
-Add a control bar below videos from YouTube Shorts, it only appears when you hover the video or pause it.
+Add a control bar below videos from YouTube Shorts.

 Keyboard shortcuts:
 - Left/Right arrow keys to rewind/fast-forward the video by 5 seconds.
 - Up/Down arrow keys to increase/decrease the volume.
 - "M" to mute/unmute the video.
 - Spacebar to pause/resume the video.

+## Options
+- **Always show controls**: don't need to hover the vide o for the controls to appear.
+- **Hide title and channel**: hide video info when not hovering the video.

 # Installation
 1. Go to the [Web Store page](https://chrome.google.com/webstore/detail/controls-for-youtube-shor/daocpklojfnjgomjaemhhibodkpcjlpe).